StealUrKill/anonfaces/README.md

-# `anonfaces`: Video anonymization by face detection Release Candidate Branch
+# `anonfaces`: Video/Image anonymization by face detection with beta face recognition Release Candidate Branch

 `anonfaces` is a simple command-line tool for automatic anonymization of faces in videos or photos.
 It works by first detecting all human faces in each video frame and then applying an anonymization filter (blurring or black boxes) on each detected face region.
 By default all audio tracks are removed, if kept they are encoded as mp3 (libmp3lame), unless specified as --copy-acodec to copy codecs.

+`Face Recognition has now been imbedded via DLIB and prebuilt DLIB models.` This is still a slow process and more optimization should help.
+Please see credits and usage example for more info.
+### You will need Visual Studio to build `DLIB` unless you use prebuilts - https://github.com/z-mahmud22/Dlib_Windows_Python3.x
+### Install `DLIB` before installing `anonfaces`

 Original frame | `anonfaces` output (using default options)